rdefeo/quac/README.md

 ![Settings menu](screenshots/screenshot_2.png)

-The settings menu will appear as the last item when you are viewing the "root" directory.
+The settings menu will appear as the last item when you are viewing the "root" (top level) directory.
 Within the settings you can control:

 * Layout: Switch between Horizontal and Vertical layout
 * Show Icons: Toggles display of all icons